Don't Spill the Beans

+Game play

-The object of the game is to toss all one's plastic beans into a pot—a cauldron-- (pretending that it is very hot and cooking) without touching the pot or tipping it over which "spills the beans".
-In the 1960s version the beans were real kidney beans.
+The object of the game is to toss all one's plastic beans into a cauldron (pretending that it is very hot and cooking) without touching it or tipping it over, which "spills the beans".
+In the 1960s version, the beans were real kidney beans.
 Players are given a pile of beans, and take turns placing them inside a plastic tipping pot.
 If a player's bean causes the pot to spill over, all the spilled beans are added to their pile.
 Play continues until one player has put all of their beans into the pot making them the winner.